The goal - to replace this:

 Solar panel track with temporary spar.

 I contrived to thread a cable from the engine compartment under the portside bunk and up the mast, for the solar panels.
 There are two strings of five panels each, sharing a common negative wire.
 The two strings are in parallel, each with a separate circuit breaker.
-That gives a suitable voltage to feed the charge controller - it has to be somewhat more than the battery voltage (50V), but less than the maximum allowed (120-odd volts I think).
+That gives a suitable voltage to feed the charge controller - it has to be somewhat more than the battery voltage (50V), but less than the maximum allowed (145 volts).
 Each panel gives 16V at maximum power point so that's 80V per string.
 This arrangement also lets me hoist half of the panels and still charge.
 When drilling the hole in the mast, I found I'd gone into an internal conduit or pipe that contains the cables for the masthead antenna and light.
 I hadn't realized that was there, but it worked out OK in the end.
 I was able to run a fish tape down and out the bottom of the mast, and pull a steel wire through, and then the actual cable, well lubricated with washing-up liquid.

 Solar power cable in mast, with connectors for two strings.